kevinkliimask/wordcloud-consumer/README.md

 Run `docker compose up` for a Docker container that runs the application.
 Server is located at `http://localhost:8081/`.

+# How the application works

+Producer app has 2 endpoints - GET mapping and POST mapping.
+When you upload a file, the file gets sent to producer application, which will forward the contents of the file via a message to consumer application.
+Consumer application will count the words and will persist the data.
+After uploading the file, you are redirected to a page with a unique identifer for the database entry.
+The page will then send a GET request with the ID to producer app, which will forward it to consumer app and it will in turn return the counts of the words.

 ## TODO list

 - Set up RabbitMQ to have better consistency.
-There is a bug where sometimes the Dockerized application can't connect with RabbitMQ, usually restarting the container or sending a few requests will fix this.
+There is a bug where sometimes the consumer application can't retrieve messages, usually restarting the application and purging the queue from RabbitMQ management or sending a new message will fix this.
 Need to troubleshoot this.
 - Fix Docker configurations.
 Ideally running `docker compose -f .\wordcloud-consumer\docker-compose.yml -f .\wordcloud-producer\docker-compose.yml up -d` would start both the producer and consumer applications, but for some reason consumer application will fail to get connection to RabbitMQ.
 Could be due to a race condition.
 Have to troubleshoot this.